psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 (or her) from walking after they were dead. . . .
-This Custome (though rarely used in our dayes) yet by some people was observed even in the strictest time of ye Presby- terian government : as at Dynder, volens nolens the Parson of ye Parish, the kinred of a woman deceased there had this ceremonie punctually performed according to her Will : and also the like was donne at ye City of Hereford in these times, when a woman kept many yeares before her death a Mazard- bowle for the Sinne-eater ; and the like in other places in this Countie ; as also in Brecon, eg . at Llangors, where Mr.
+This Custome (though rarely used in our dayes) yet by some people was observed even in the strictest time of ye Presby- terian government: as at Dynder, volens nolens the Parson of ye Parish, the kinred of a woman deceased there had this ceremonie punctually performed according to her Will: and also the like was donne at ye City of Hereford in these times, when a woman kept many yeares before her death a Mazard- bowle for the Sinne-eater; and the like in other places in this Countie; as also in Brecon, eg . at Llangors, where Mr.

 Gwin the minister about 1640 could no hinder ye performing of this ancient custome.
 I believe this custom was hereto-